DanielSidhion/incognitomail/README.md

 Checked boxes are features currently being developed.
 All other items are planned features and may be changed or removed.

-- [x] Add support for more commands from the command line utility
 - [x] Improve usage output
 - [x] Create tests for each module to ensure stability and robustness
 - [ ] Remove old accounts and handles that were never used